yizou275/AlgoGroup_Application/README.md

 2. In README.md, delete this content and clearly state which question you are answering at the top.
 3. Add your reasoning/methodology for said question.
 4. Delete all irrelevant files, and attach your solution along with any tests you may have written.
-5. If possible, attach proof that the tests you ran are passing (proof of correctness) in the repo.
+5. If you wrote tests, attach proof that the tests you ran are passing (proof of correctness) in the repo.
 6. Make the repo public and attach a link in the application form for us!

 ## If you haven't used GitHub before (Mac)